United Church of Christ in Japan: After 1945

 With the establishment of religious freedom by the Allied Occupation Forces in 1946, many groups left the Kyōdan to reestablish their prewar denominational identities.
 The most significant departures were the Anglican Church in Japan, the Japan Lutheran Church, Japan Baptist Convention, Japan Holiness Church, Japan Assemblies of God, Reformed Church in Japan (the Reformed Church in Japan did not exist as a denomination in the prewar era) plus numerous smaller evangelical churches.

 After the 1970s

 The controversy had both theological and non-theological roots, some tending back into an earlier period.
 The union's wartime origin and the church's self-acknowledged complicity in the war were called into question.
-While the 1954 Confession of Faith, a doctrinal statement, clarified the postwar church's identity (there are debates about this), many cite the 1967 Confession of Responsibility During World War II as recovering the church's integrity, by openly dealing with the church's wartime role.
+While the 1954 Confession of Faith, a doctrinal statement, clarified the postwar church's identity (there are debates and disputes about this), many cite the 1967 Confession of Responsibility During World War II as recovering the church's integrity, by openly dealing with the church's wartime role.

-Twenty-six UCCJ missionaries now serve in eleven overseas lands in a variety of ministries, a heritage begun when the first postwar missionary was sent to Brazil in 1957.
+As of March 31 2025, seven ordained UCCJ missionaries serve in six overseas lands in a variety of ministries, a heritage begun when the first postwar missionary was sent to Brazil in 1957.

 United Church of Christ in Japan permits openly gay and lesbian pastors to act as ministers.